 Instructions

-- Warm up the milk until it is lukewarm.
-Then add the yeast and sugar and mix well.
-Leave to rest for 10 minutes.
-You should see bubbles forming on the surface, which means the yeast is activated.
-If the yeast does not bubble, then the milk might be too hot, throw away and you start again.125 ml milk, 40 g sugar, 2 teaspoon instant yeast
+- Warm the milk until lukewarm.
+Add the yeast and sugar and it mix well.
+Leave to rest for 10 minutes until bubbles form on the surface-this means the yeast is activated.
+If no bubbles appear, the milk was too hot; discard and start again with cooler milk.125 ml milk, 40 g granulated sugar, 2 teaspoon instant yeast

-- Add the yeast milk to the flour, egg yolk, salt, lemon peel and butter.
-Using a stand or hand mixer with a dough hook, knead the dough for about 5 minutes.
-Cover the bowl with a towel and leave to rise at a warm place for approx. 30 min see tips below for working with yeast)350 g flour, 150 g butter, 1 teaspoon grated lemon peel, 1 egg yolk, 1 pinch salt
+- Add the yeast mixture to the flour, butter, lemon zest, egg yolk, and salt.
+Using a stand mixer with a dough hook, knead for 10 minutes until smooth.
+Cover with a towel and let rise in a warm place for 30 minutes until doubled in size.350 g all-purpose flour, 150 g butter, 1 teaspoon lemon zest, 1 egg, 1 pinch salt

-- In the meantime, place the butter in a saucepan and carefully melt it.
-Once it is melted remove from the heat and combine with the flour, sugar and cinnamon.
-Mix until you achieve a fine crumble.butter to grease the pan, 150 g flour, 75 g sugar, 75 g butter, 2 teaspoon ground cinnamon (affiliate link), 1 teaspoon vanilla sugar
+- While your dough rises, melt the butter in a small saucepan.
+Remove from the heat and stir in flour, sugar, cinnamon, and the vanilla extract (affiliate link) or sugar until you get fine crumbs.butter to grease the pan, 150 g all-purpose flour, 75 g granulated sugar, 75 g butter, 2 teaspoon ground cinnamon (affiliate link), 1 teaspoon vanilla extract (affiliate link)

-- Wash the plums and drain them.
-Slice them at both ends crosswise.
-On one of the ends, slice the prune open and remove the stone.1 kg italian prune plums
+- Wash and drain the plums.
+Make crosswise cuts at both ends, then slice along one cut to open and remove the stone.1 kg Italian prune plums

 - Preheat your oven to 200°C/392°F top to bottom heat.